Upcoming Legal Change

 The law exempts the Indiana State Lottery and peer-to-peer skill-based poker platforms from the ban.
 All other sweepstakes-style gaming operations - including those using the Gold Coin / Sweeps Coin dual-currency model - must wind down Indiana operations by July 1.
 Players with active accounts and unredeemed balances should initiate withdrawals well before the deadline, as operators may restrict Indiana access in advance of the effective date.

 Options are limited in Indiana.
-Start only with one of the verified operators listed above, create your account with accurate information, and review the platform's state-specific terms before claiming any bonus.
+Start only with one of the listed sites above.
+Make your account with real info.
+Read the site's state-specific terms before you claim a bonus.

 Sweepstakes casinos use two currencies.
 Gold Coins are for entertainment.
 You get them free at signup, through daily logins, and from giveaways.
 Gold Coins have no cash value.
 You cannot redeem them for money.
 They are just for fun.